 - Virginia^ (effective 2024)

-Note: Eight states (Georgia, Illinois, Missouri, Montana, Nebraska, Texas, Vermont, and Virginia) passed some form of hearing aid mandate after the 2012 provisions of the Affordable Care Act went into effect.
+Note: Nine states (Georgia, Illinois, Missouri, Montana, Nebraska, Texas, Vermont, Virginia, and Washington) passed some form of hearing aid mandate after the 2012 provisions of the Affordable Care Act went into effect.

 * = included as part of EHB benchmark selection, but no state mandate (4 states)